 Visa is committed to working with qualified suppliers who fully meet the criteria established in our Supplier Diversity Program.
 We welcome all potential suppliers who can add value to our products and fulfill our requirements on a competitive basis.
 However, we cannot promise to transact business with all suppliers who contact us.
 If you are interested in registering as a diverse supplier, please confirm that your company meets the qualifying requirements below before submitting a supplier profile form.
 Requirements include qualifying and certifying as a diverse supplier, offering goods and services purchased by Visa, and being prepared to qualify as a Visa supplier.

-- Does your company qualify as a minority-, woman-, or disabled-owned business?
+- Does your company qualify as a diverse supplier?

-To qualify, an independent, third-party agency must certify that your business is at least 51% owned by a minority individual or group, and that the management and daily business operations are controlled by one or more of those individuals.
-This includes persons who are:
+To qualify, an independent, third-party agency must certify that your business is at least 51% owned by a minority individual or group, that individual or one or more of the group must be US citizens or legal permanent resident, the business must be headquartered in the US, the business is formed as legal entity in the US and that the management and daily business operations are controlled by one or more of those individuals.
+These requirements include:

-- Is your company a certified M/WBE or DBE?
+- Is your company a certified diverse supplier?

 Certification is an essential component of Visa’s Supplier Diversity effort.
-“Certification” means that an independent, third-party agency has reviewed the ownership and management status of your business and verified that it is minority-, woman-, or disabled-owned.
+“Certification” means that an independent, third-party agency has reviewed the ownership and management status of your business and verified that it is a minority owned, woman owned, disabled veteran-owned, disabled-owned, lesbian-, gay-, bisexual-, and transgender (LGBT) owned, small business enterprise, or enterprise located in historically underutilized business zone (HUBZone) business.

 The certification process typically involves completing an application, providing written documentation, and may include allowing the certifying agency to conduct a site visit.
 If your business qualifies, the agency will issue you a printed certificate to verify your status.
 These certificates usually must be renewed annually.